AustinKunkel/ambient_lights/README.md

 # Ambient Light Project ReadMe

 ## Overview
 Welcome to my DIY TV ambient light project!
-Developed over the past year, this project is designed to elevate your visual experience whether you're watching movies, playing games, listening to music, or more.
+This project is designed to elevate your visual experience whether you're watching movies, playing games, listening to music, or more.

 By using a Raspberry Pi Zero 2 W, an affordable capture card, an individually addressable LED strip, and a web-based interface, this project provides an immersive experience at a fraction of the cost.
 What would typically cost $150+ from commercial companies can be achieved for around $40.